It’s better to be safe than sorry with college drinking

-College drinking is not the fun that’s advertised.
+It’s unfortunate that college drinking has gotten so out of control.
+College drinking is certainly not just the fun that’s advertised.
 Parties, beer pong, keggers, pub crawls, body shots, chugging, and binging.
 While advertised as liberating and fun, the culture of college life is a culture of excessive drinking, impulsive acts, and too often, violent behaviors.

 A Rite A Passage With Negative Consequences

 For many college students, drinking is a rite of passage that comes with being away from home and establishing an independent lifestyle.
 College life is also a time of increased socialization, friendships, and dating, and alcohol use may be used as “liquid courage.”
 There is much unstructured time in college which can also lead to more partying.
 This includes underage drinking as it is easy to get older students to buy for you, drinking as a young adult, and often times, fraternity and sorority parties.

 Binge drinking and over-drinking leads to impulsive actions and poor decision making.
 It can also lead to violence including sexual assault – for either the victim or perpetrator(s).
 And all too frequently, we also hear about fraternity hazing behaviors which are also often about extreme drinking and sometimes, physical assault.